Ulmus davidiana var. japonica 'Thomson': Cultivation

 The tree was usually propagated by grafting on Siberian Elm seedlings.
 Released for sale in Saskatchewan in 1980, 'Thomson' is no longer in commerce owing to restrictions imposed by the Canadian government on the movement of elms across the country, which severely limited its potential market.
-'Thomson' was never introduced to Europe or Australasia.
+'Thomson' was introduced to the UK in 1980, one of three Canadian cultivars (the others 'Jacan' and 'Mitsui Centennial') imported by the London office of Mitsui & Co. to commemorate the company's centenary.
+The trees were distributed to Brighton & Hove City Council and the Sir Harold Hillier Gardens (SHHG).
+However, no record of the planting of 'Thomson' survives; one tree at SHHG was incorrectly labelled simply as 'Mitsui' for 30 years, and could possibly be 'Thomson'.